UNTOLD PERSONAL STORIES BROUGHT TO LIFE

 FILLING AN UNMET NEED

-5+Educators committed to teaching the trials have few comprehensive resources to help them.
+Educators committed to teaching the trials have few resources to help them—and most are text-based, lacking visual appeal for today’s learners.

 COURTROOM 600 PILOT SITE

-View the first, international trial in over 300 images at our photo analysis pilot site.
+View the first, international trial in over 300 images at our photo analysis pilot site, tested first at Arizona State University Teacher’s College.

 BITE-SIZED & MOBILE READY

-Today’s digital-savvy learners want an experience that looks like a consumer website, with search results like Google and content delivered in small “digestible bites” of meaningful information.
+Today’s digital-savvy learners want content delivered in small “digestible bites” of meaningful information.

-Educators want lessons that conform to national standards for teaching the causes and effects of WWII and which fit into their curriculum.
+Educators want flexible and adaptable lessons that conform to national standards for teaching the causes and effects of WWII.

 Courtroom 600 will address the needs of both audiences in an engaging, interactive solution tailored to today’s mobile lifestyles.

-Courtroom 600 visitors can create their own journey paths based on people or specific topics of interest, e.g. propaganda, journalism, law, film, art history, psychology, the Holocaust, and the military.
+Courtroom 600 visitors can create their own journey paths specific to people or topics of interest, e.g. journalism, law, film, art history, psychology, human rights, the Holocaust, and military history.

-With resources from global archives and partner organizations, we’re creating multiple points of entry to WWII and the Holocaust.
+With primary sources from global archives and partner organizations, we’re creating multiple points of entry to WWII and the Holocaust.

 A WEALTH OF RESEARCH TOOLS